-- Three 16-bit timers/counters (Timer 0, Timer 1 and Timer 2) which can operate as either a timer with a clock rate based on the MCU clock, or as an event counter clocked by signals from the programmable digital I/O. - In addition there is a RTC2 wakeup timer which is described in section 19.3.3 on page 161.
+The system includes three 16-bit timers/counters (Timer 0, Timer 1 and Timer 2).
+They can operate as either a timer with a clock rate based on the MCU clock, or as an event counter clocked by signals from the programmable digital I/O.